 Mount Athabasca looms over one of the most popular attractions on the famed Icefields Parkway, but only a few get to see the view from the top.
 To reach the summit requires a long hike to a technical glacier crossing and then up an exposed face or couloir.
 The views are breathtaking in more ways than one.
-From the top, you can spot countless glaciers, icefields, and many of Alberta’s highest peaks.
+You can spot countless glaciers, icefields, and many of Alberta’s highest peaks from the top.

 The peak is one of many in the Canadian Rockies, famous for reaching 11,000 feet.
 Many climbers in the Rockies have the lifetime goal of summiting all 54 (58) of the peaks, and they are considered classic mountaineering objectives.
 At 11,453 feet in elevation with a massive glacier and convenient location, Athabasca proves to be a tremendous first “11,000er.”
-With no experience we needed some trusted guide to reach the peak, Yamnuska Mountain Adventures was there to get us to the top.
+With no experience, we needed some trusted guide to reach the peak; Yamnuska Mountain Adventures was there to get us to the top.

 Mountaineering Course: Snow & Ice Long Weekend

 Everyone has to start somewhere, and we are not from the mountains and have no prior experience until moving to Canmore.
-With any sport, especially a sport such as mountaineering with high risks requires training and experience.
-We turned to the experienced guides of Yamnuska Mountain Adventures who have been guiding clients in the Canadian Mountains for 40 years to learn more about travel in the mountains.
+Any sport, especially a sport such as mountaineering with high risks, requires training and experience.
+We turned to the experienced guides of Yamnuska Mountain Adventures, who have been guiding clients in the Canadian Mountains for 40 years, to learn more about travel in the mountains.

 The Snow and Ice Long Weekend is a short intro course meant to lay the foundation for the sport of mountaineering.
 It takes place along the Icefields Parkway around the popular Athabasca Glacier.
 On the final day, you make a summit attempt on one of the nearby 11,000 foot mountains, the most common is the classic Mount Athabasca.
 It’s one of the most famous mountains in Banff National Park and photographed by thousands of tourists every day.

 What Mountaineering Skills Do You Learn?